Wednesday, 10 February 2016

 − "Don't wake anyone, Olivia.
 I'll try to bear it."

-− "Neither the first night nor the morning after are ideal moments to talk about the street.
-I will not make you any questions.
+− "Neither the first night nor the morning after are the best moments to talk about the street.
+I will not ask you any questions.
 Have your coffee in peace.
 Some heat it will bring you."

 But the heat was not brought to me by coffee, but by her presence by my side.
 We were a good while silent but oh that accompanied loneliness, that first dawn of return with them!
 The bonfire was a bridge of living lights.
 I had not lived the morning twilight yet but it was that hour prior to dawn, full of changing shades and colors that slowly turned into white.
-Olivia wore a multicolored dress, striped and composing a varied rainbow in shades of fire and fog.
+Olivia was wearing a multicolored dress, striped and shaping a varied rainbow in shades of fire and fog.
 The tongues of the fire turned them into a pure red, a bleeding green, white or yellow gold transformed into smoke.
 To illuminate all that glass now I only needed, slightly deviating my eyes, to see again some will-o'-the-wisp.
 This time it was a dingy yellowish hue.
-But the deceased lights were not what concerned me that morning, but the future path of Nicholas Martin, a shadow, a corpse, or perhaps, if previously there was not an exorcism, the fact that the infamous Siddeley continued occupying Nike’s body.
-That’s why I was watching the will-o'-the-wisps with a face of bitterness and Olivia, who must be following my eyes, said:
+But the deceased lights were not what concerned me that morning, but Nicholas Martin's future path, a shadow, a corpse, or perhaps, if previously there was not an exorcism, the fact that the infamous Siddeley continued occupying Nike’s body.
+That’s why I was watching the will-o'-the-wisps with a bitter face and Olivia, who must be following my eyes, said:

 − "If I have seen them, I'm again with you.
 A will-o'-the-wisp does not trouble me.
 It is the shock that I did not expect to find it."